The descent spectral sequence for topological modular forms: Introduction

 The most useful aspect of the truncated total differential $\delta_n^N$ is a theorem of Burklund that describes a \emph{synthetic Leibniz rule}, which is a major improvement of the ordinary Leibniz rule in a multiplicative spectral sequence.
 We give a proof of his result in \cref{ssec:synthetic_leibniz}.

 In a multiplicative spectral sequence, the \emph{Leibniz rule} says that for $x,y\in \uE_{r}^{*,*}$, we have

 where $\abs{x}$ refers to the stem of $x$.
 A limiting factor of this rule however is that it can only deduce nontrivial differentials of the \emph{same length} as the ones that we started with.
-The synthetic Leibniz rule on the other hand can deduce a differential on $xy$ of length $\leq 2r$, even if $x$ and $y$ both support $d_r$-differentials.
+The synthetic Leibniz rule on the other hand can deduce a differential on $xy$ of length $\leq 2r-2$, even if $x$ and $y$ both support $d_r$-differentials.
 We prove this below as \cref{syntheticleibnizrule}.
+Note that it only requires a homotopy-commutative structure.

 \begin{theorem}[Burklund] Let $R$ be a homotopy ring in $\Syn_E$.
 For any $r\geq 1$, the map

 is a derivation.
 In particular, for any two classes $x,y \in \oppi_{\ast,\ast}R/\tau^r$, we have the equality